hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To make a benefit, as well as sport
 >
-> Poor Terpischore would here in sackloth weep,
+> Poor Terpsichore would here in sackcloth weep,
 >
 > To see such dancing, as would shame a sweep.
 >